lrodrz/lrodrz.github.io/_posts/2022-04-04-Machine-Learning-Projects.markdown

         vocabulary.update(list(review.numpy()))
 {% endhighlight %}

-We have a second loop nested from the first loop that grabs each indivdual `review` from `X_batch` and then updates the counter function with a list containing a numpy array of each review in `list(review.numpy())`.
+We have a second loop nested from the first loop that grabs each individual `review` from `X_batch` and then updates the counter function with a list containing a numpy array of each review in `list(review.numpy())`.

 Following this, Géron asserts that limiting the vocabulary to the most common one-thousand words is enough to contain enough data to make accurate classifications stating earlier that ". . . . you can generally tell whether a review is positive or not in the first sentence or two" (pg.
 536).
 Therefore, a list comprehension is composed and a `most_common()` function is applied to the counter object defined as `vocabulary = Counter()` earlier.
 Where list comprehension is defined by w3schools as "a shorter syntax when you want to create a new list based on the values of an existing list" <sub>[8]</sub>.